daxian-dbw/PowerShell-ALC-Samples/Resolving-Event-with-ALC/README.md

 The [most robust solution][most-robust-solution] described in the article leverages the `AssemblyLoadContext` to handle the loading requests of all a module's dependencies, which makes sure the module gets the exact version of the dependency assemblies that it requests for.

-This techinique presents a clean solution for a module to avoid dependency conflicts.
+This technique presents a clean solution for a module to avoid dependency conflicts.
-It is used by the [Bicep PowerShell module](https://github.com/PSBicep/PSBicep), and is also documented with a great example in this blog post: [Resolving PowerShell Module Conflicts](https://pipe.how/get-assemblyloadcontext/).
+It is used by the [Bicep PowerShell module](https://github.com/PSBicep/PSBicep), and is also documented with a great example in Emanuel Palm's blog post: [Resolving PowerShell Module Conflicts](https://pipe.how/get-assemblyloadcontext/).

-However, this techinique requires the module assembly to not directly reference the dependency assemblies, but instead, to reference a wrapper assembly which then references the dependency assemblies.
+However, this technique requires the module assembly to not directly reference the dependency assemblies, but instead, to reference a wrapper assembly which then references the dependency assemblies.
 The wrapper assembly acts like a bridge, forwarding the calls from the module assembly to the dependency assemblies.
-This makes it usually a non-trivial amount of work to apply this techinique --
+This makes it usually a non-trivial amount of work to apply this technique --

-- For a new module, this would add additional complexity to the design and implementaion;
+- For a new module, this would add additional complexity to the design and implementation;
 - For an existing module, this would require significant refactoring.

-Here I want to introduce a simplified solution to mitigate the problem, which comes with [two limitations](#limitations) comparing to the [above solution][most-robust-solution] but requires way less efforts from the module author.
+Here I want to introduce a simplified solution to mitigate the problem, which comes with [two limitations](#limitations) comparing to the [above solution][most-robust-solution] but requires way less effort from the module author.

 ## AssemblyLoadContext.Default.Resolving + AssemblyLoadContext

 The use of the assembly resolving event is quite common for redirecting loading requests.
 You can register an assembly resolving handler for the exact versions of your dependency assemblies, and then leverage `AssemblyLoadContext` in the handler to deal with the loading.
-With this, there is no need to have a warpper assembly, and the handler is guaranteed to return the same assembly instance for all the loading requests it receives for the same assembly.
+With this, there is no need to have a wrapper assembly, and the handler is guaranteed to return the same assembly instance for all the loading requests it receives for the same assembly.

 > **NOTE:** Do not use `Assembly.LoadFrom` in the event handler.</br>
-That API always loads an assembly file to the default `AssemblyLoadContext`, which is actually the source of this assembly-conflict problem.
+> That API always loads an assembly file to the default `AssemblyLoadContext`,
+> which is actually the source of this assembly-conflict problem.

 > **NOTE:** Do not use `Assembly.LoadFile` for the dependency isolation purpose.</br>
 > This API does load an assembly to a separate `AssemblyLoadContext` instance, but assemblies loaded by